-The condensed interim financial statements of the Company for the three months ended March 31, 2019, including comparatives, have been prepared in accordance with International Accounting Standard ("IAS") 34, Interim Financial Reporting using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+The condensed interim financial statements of the Company for the six months ended June 30, 2019, including comparatives, have been prepared in accordance with International Accounting Standard ("IAS") 34, Interim Financial Reporting using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+Accordingly, these condensed interim financial statements do not include all of the information and footnotes required by IFRS for complete financial statements for year-end reporting process.

-The accounting policies applied by the Company in these condensed interim financial statements are the same as those applied to the audited consolidated financial statements as at and for the year ended December 31, 2018.
+The accounting policies applied by the Company in these condensed interim financial statements are the same as those applied to the consolidated financial statements as at and for the year ended December 31, 2018.
 Certain comparative figures may have been reclassified in order to conform to the current period's financial statement presentation.
-These condensed interim financial statements do not include all of the information and footnotes required by IFRS for complete financial statements for yearend reporting and should therefore be read in conjunction with the Company's audited annual consolidated financial statements and the notes thereto for the year ended December 31, 2018.
+These condensed financial steatments do not include all of the information required for full annual financial statements and should therefore be read in conjunction with the Company's audited annual consolidated financial statements and the notes thereto for the year ended December 31, 2018.